Arthroscopy of the elbow

 Frozen shoulder can cause severe pain and stiffness.
 An arthroscopic capsular release should reduce your pain and help you to move your shoulder more easily.

 A limb injury is any injury to a limb, such as a leg or arm, or to their toes and fingers.
-Find out more about limb injuries and its many causes.
+Find out more about limb injuries, infection, treatment and prevention.

 Ulnar nerve release